Did you complete the Course Orientation?

 What to do for Unit 1?

 You will have one week to complete Unit 1.
-See the course calendar in Canvas for specific due dates.
+See the course calendar for specific due dates.

 As you work your way through these online materials for Unit 1, you will encounter a video lecture, additional reading assignments, a practice quiz, a "RockOn" quiz, and a "StudentsSpeak" Survey.
 The chart below provides an overview of the requirements for this unit.